linker3000/Z80-Board/README.md

 The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
 The .JED file is ready to upload to the programmer.
 If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

 The board in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA - which is probably pushing the poor adapter a tad.
-Subtituting CMOS parts for the CPU and SIO will reduce supply current; using a CMOS Z80 brings the load down to 100mA.
+Substituting CMOS parts for the CPU and SIO will reduce supply current; using a CMOS Z80 brings the load down to 100mA.

-If you choose (probably somewhat wisely) to use a separate 5V supply for the board, remember to keep the GND/0V line of the USB-TTL adapter connected, but disconnect its 5V line - do not try to use two power sources at the same time.
+If you use a discrete 5V supply for the board, remember to keep the GND/0V line of the USB-TTL adapter connected but disconnect its 5V line - do not try to use two power sources at the same time.

 You may find that the USB-TTL adapter resets when plugged into the board; this seems to be due to the inrush current.